Dairon Blanco Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- In his most recent time out on Friday, the left-hander went seven scoreless innings against the Oakland Athletics while surrendering two hits.
+- The left-hander's last time out was on Friday against the Oakland Athletics, when he threw seven scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.